I Will Survive: Releases

-The original A side "Substitute" appeared on the Billboard Hot Soul Singles chart for four weeks starting October 14, 1978, peaking at No. 78.
+The original A side "Substitute" appeared on the US Billboard Hot Soul Singles chart for four weeks starting October 14, 1978, peaking at No. 78.
 It also appeared on the Billboard Bubbling Under the Hot 100 chart for four weeks in October–November 1978, peaking at No. 107.
 "I Will Survive" on the other hand performed significantly better; it entered the Billboard Hot 100 in December that year and reached No. 1 on the chart in March 1979.
 The song received the Grammy Award for Best Disco Recording in 1980, the only year the award was given.
+In 2012, the song was inducted into the Grammy Hall of Fame.

 Remixes

 Following the success of fellow 1970s disco stars Sister Sledge with remixed singles in the UK in 1993, "I Will Survive" was also remixed and released that summer.
 This remix reached number five on the UK Singles Chart and number three on the UK Dance Singles Chart.
 It also peaked at number six in Ireland and number nine in Portugal.
 In 1999, a remix of the song charted in France, peaking at number 23.
 And in 2000, another remix reached number six in Spain.
 In November 2013, Gaynor released a gospel album entitled We Will Survive, which includes a new, updated remix of "I Will Survive" by DJ Shpank in both extended and radio edit formats.
 In 2018, a remix again charted in France, peaking at number 12.